GiuseppeBergamino/WIRN26-Benchmarking-ML-and-DL-Approaches-for-Motor-Imagery-BCIs/README.md

 │   └── Yang2025_2C/
 │       ├── within/
 │       └── cross/
-│
-├── figures/
-│   ├── scripts used to generate paper figures
-│   └── generated figures
-│
 └── README.md
 ```
 The `results/` folder includes both aggregate summaries and subject-level raw result files for each dataset, pipeline, and evaluation regime.